6.3.3 Public Trust in Politicians

 ● Safeguards to ensure that politicians behave responsibly are reviewed at (6.8.5).

-The following sub-sections itemise some criteria for the behaviour that people want from their politicians:
+The following sub-sections itemise some criteria for the behaviour that people expect from their politicians:

 ● Politicians should listen to those they serve and be responsive (220.127.116.11).
 This is of prime importance, since they are the interface between the population and public services.

 ● They should be administratively competent, personally and in their choice of advisers (18.104.22.168).
-People need to be confident that that is the case, so they require ways of assessing the performance of the politicians who serve them.
+Public trust would be increased if people were better able to assess the performance of the politicians who serve them.

-● They should be trustworthy (22.214.171.124).
-Dishonesty is a serious problem: undermining trust in politics and reducing the legitimacy of political governance.
+● Their behaviour should meet high standards (22.214.171.124).
+Dishonesty and sleaze are serious problems: undermining trust in politics and reducing the legitimacy of political governance.

-● They should always put the interests of the whole population that they serve before any other consideration (126.96.36.199).
+● They should prioritise the public interest (126.96.36.199).
 Serving the public is more important than party politics or their own political careers.

 ● It is advisable to have political accountability for the performance of institutions, so that the public can have some influence over them (188.8.131.52).
-If the army has its own sources of income, as in Iran and Egypt for example, there is no political control and democracy is impossible.
+If the army has its own sources of income, as in Iran and Egypt for example, there is no political control over it – and that is a danger to democracy.

 ● Politicians must be able to communicate clearly and persuasively (184.108.40.206).
 They need to be able to negotiate effectively on behalf of those they represent, and they need to be able to explain policies.